rubys/whimsy-board-agenda-nodejs/docs/walkthrough/test-attend.md

   * One or more calls to the Jest [expect](https://jestjs.io/docs/en/expect) function that determines if the results match expectations.

-At the top of the file is
-  * A call to `jest.mock` that replaces the `import` with the mock replacement.
+At the top of the file is a call to `jest.mock` that replaces the `import` with the mock replacement.
-  * A call to `afterEach` which ensures that the `Board` updates are discarded between tests.
-  * A call to `afterAll` which ensures that LDAP is closed.
-LDAP isn't currently mocked in this test, and agenda parsing will issue LDAP requests, and unless the connection is closed, the test will not immediately complete, instead it will eventually time out with an error.

 # Execution